Craig & Fred by Craig Grossi

 The school will be hosting several events in the coming year that are based on the book and that honor our veterans, especially Cheverus alumni who have served in the military.
 Alumni and parents are cordially invited to participate in these events.

 SEPTEMBER 11, 2019: We will commemorate 9/11 with an evening session especially for alumni and parents led by Jane Glass, our librarian.
 The session will start at 5 p.m. and will be held in the library.
 Please RSVP here.

-NOVEMBER 7, 2019: (the Thursday before Veteran's Day): Craig and Fred will be on campus to share their story and answer questions at a school-wide assembly, and alumni and parents are encouraged to attend.
+NOVEMBER 7, 2019: (the Thursday before Veteran's Day at 9 a.m.): Craig and Fred will be on campus to share their story and answer questions at a school-wide assembly, and alumni and parents are encouraged to attend.

 SPRING 2020: In the spring, several Cheverus alumni who are veterans of our recent conflicts in the Middle East will be coming to campus to share their experiences with students.
 Planning for these events is still underway, so please look for more information as the dates draw near.